May Bank Holiday in London

 Do you want to get the best spot for the Changing of the Guard?
 How about visiting the spots where music legends rose to fame or Jack the Ripper terrorised the streets of London?
 Join our local area guides on these free walking tours when you buy a 24, 48 or 72 hour sightseeing bus ticket with The Original Tour.
 Hop-on to our buses and enjoy a free river cruise with your ticket.

 Grab a group of friends and head to Go White Water this May bank holiday at Lee Valley White Water Centre.
 Try white water rafting, canoeing, kayaking or tubing on the Olympic course from just £35 per person and enjoy an action-packed May bank holiday.
 And don’t worry if it’s raining, because you’re going to get wet anyway!

 Food and Drink Festivals

-An extra day off work means an extra day of great food and drinks, so whether you’re after a healthy lunch or you want to party all night, there are some great places you can visit.
+An extra day off work means an extra day of great food and drinks.
+Whether you’re after a healthy lunch or you want to party all night, there are some great places you can visit.

 For alternative street food from all over the world, head to one of the Street Feast venues in London.
 Choose from a selection of pop up restaurants, quirky bars, dessert stalls and more at different Street Feast locations and enjoy an afternoon with the family or a night out with friends.
 Most stalls are open from 5pm-late on Fridays and Saturdays.